AnthonyMichaelTDM/Java-Image-Manipulation-Program/README.md

 current limitation is that this is (currently) a one layer editor, meaning you can't have multiple layers like you can in gimp or many other editing softwares

 ## to use this
+you need Java installed for this to work

 either download the latest release

-or clone the repo and run `./gradlew run` if you want to be on the bleeding edge
+or clone the repo, open your terminal, navigate to where you cloned it, and run `./gradlew run` if you want to be on the bleeding edge